Yes, America's big voice on the right is away today.

 The government must have reasons for doing this.

-Uh a few years ago I was at a a lunch in Washington that uh Don Rumsfeld spoke at.
+A few years ago, I was at a lunch in Washington that Don Rumsfeld spoke at.

-This is uh I guess uh seven or eight years ago, something like that.
+This is, I guess, seven or eight years ago, something like that.

-And and the conditions for Don Rumsfeld uh uh telling us all this stuff is that the lunch is off the record, and he's gonna make some remarks, and none of us uh to say anything uh or tell anything to anyone about what he said.
+And he's going to make some remarks and none of us to say anything or tell anything to anyone about what he said.

 And he goes very sternly, who is that?

-Because we all think, oh no, some idiot, the uh some some idiot at the lunch hasn't respected the confidential off the record thing, and he's put his crummy little twenty dollar Radio Shack cassette recorder uh on the windowsill and is illegally recording Don Rumsfeld's remarks.
+And he's put his crummy little $20 Radio Shack cassette recorder on the windowsill and is illegally recording Don Rumsfeld's remarks.

-And at that point some guy from the b uh uh uh pack uh uh from the back of the room, a Pentagon official at the back of the room stands up and says, uh actually, sir, that's ours.
+And at that point, some guy from the back of the room, a Pedigut official at the back of the room stands up and says, actually, sir, that's ours.

-And Rumsfeld is uh astonished that uh the Pentagon is recording his remarks for posterity and proceeds with the rest of his speech.
+And Rumsfeld is astonished that the Pentagon is recording his remarks for posterity and proceeds with the rest of his speech.

 Don't they have a satellite in outer space?

-Why do they need to go to Radio Shack and buy but that was apparently the Pentagon's cassette recorder?
+Why do they need to go to Radio Shack and buy it?

 The Pentagon had one cassette recorder and it has one fax machine.

-And so it it is no longer accepting freedom of information requests uh until uh they have either repaired the uh fax machine, uh which they hope to do sometime in October, although it says it could extend into November.
+And so it is no longer accepting freedom of information requests until they have either repaired the fax machine, which they hope to do sometime in October, although it says it could extend into November.

-Uh but if that doesn't work, they they'll and they have to order a new fax machine, uh then that can't happen until the start of the new fiscal year, which, as we've just heard, uh the mean spirited Republicans by voting to block Obamacare uh uh uh uh have now threatened the ability of the Pentagon, the Pentagon.
+But if that doesn't work, and they have to order a new fax machine, then that can't happen until the start of the new fiscal year, which, as we've just heard, the mean-spirited Republicans by voting to block Obamacare have now threatened the ability of the Pentagon, the Pentagon.

-This the Pentagon, these are the guys with drones, they can they can eavesdrop on a guy in a cave in Waziristan, they can do that, but they can't they don't have the money to buy a new fax machine to hear your freedom of information request.
+They can do that, but they can't, they don't have the money to buy a new fax machine to hear your freedom of information request.

 They won't be able to, if the fax machine can't be repaired, maybe as simple as just it needs a new roll of paper, maybe a paper jam, maybe a paper jam.

-So they won't be able to they won't be able to uh replace the f uh Pentagon fax machine until maybe next year.
+So they won't be able to replace the Pentagon fax machine until maybe next year.

 That's the government.